Micro-g NExT

 What is Micro-g?

 The Micro-g Neutral Buoyancy Experiment Design Teams (Micro-g NExT) challenge has students design and prototype a tool for astronauts to use for the upcoming Artemis missions to the moon.
 The tool must accomplish a task and has specific parameters dictated by NASA.
-Students present their ideas and get selected to make a prototype of their tool and test it at the Neutral Buoyancy Lab in Huston, Texas.
+Students present their ideas and get selected to make a prototype of their tool and test it at the Neutral Buoyancy Lab in Houston, Texas.

 The Micro-g team starts the year by choosing one challenge that NASA releases and brainstorming ideas to solve the problem.
 After settling on a general design, they will CAD the design and present their idea to NASA.
 If selected, they will refine the design and manufacture the prototype.